IsReal8a/instana-examples/agent_kubernetes/README.md

 # Install Instana agent with Dual Backend
 ---
-Instana Agent Operator **doesn't support K8sensor dual backend**, but, there is a temporary workaround...
+Instana Agent **doesn't support K8sensor dual backend**, but, there is a temporary workaround...
 **NOTE: This is not supported by IBM Instana Support**, please see the official limitations here: https://www.ibm.com/docs/en/instana-observability/current?topic=ise-migrating-from-self-hosted-classic-edition-docker-standard-edition#limitations